May half-term at Ormesby Hall

 Explore the outdoors

-Fine the clouds in the garden and have a go at guessing which animal is being described then search for them nearby.
-You may find them hiding behind a mini door.
-Then have a play climbing on the rope walk, crossing the wooden stepping stones and building a den in the natural play area.
+Fine the bugs in the garden then have a play climbing on the rope walk, crossing the wooden stepping stones and building a den in the natural play area.
 Then have some fun with garden games and a game of croquet on the croquet lawn.
 Fancy a walk?
 Then put on your walking boots or wellies for a family walk around the estate to see Ormesby Hall in it’s springtime glory as you cross the farmland and hear the bleeting of the lambs.

 Discover what's inside

 As you enjoy the garden, don't forget to go inside this eighteenth century mansion and see how the Pennyman family lived.
-Inside you can find the wildlife footprints and discover which belong to each animal, get creative with sketching in the Dining Room and try your hand at some washing in the Victorian Laundry.
+Inside you can become bug detectives and solve the crime of which bug has damaged the furniture.
 A must do is a visit to the three model railway layouts, with the interactive Thomas the tank engine layout delighting young visitors who can take control.
-After a day full of discovering and exploring families can enjoy a slower pace in the family room, which has a selection of toys, including a small slide and railway play table, along with dressing up and crafts.
+After a day full of discovering and exploring families can enjoy a slower pace in the family room, which has sensory toys and crafts.